rundeck-plugins/salt-step/README.md

 In addition:
 - Workflow configuration must be set to dispatch to nodes.

-###Local execution on the salt master

-The local salt excution plugin will use the salt binary installed on the same host as Rundeck, and will therefore inherit the host's configuration.
-There are three properties that must be set with a local execution job:

-- The location of the salt binary (default: /usr/bin/salt)
-- The function to be passed to the salt binary, minus the target -- For example, if you entered `test.ping` for the function value, the resulting salt call would be `salt <yourHostName> test.ping` this field would simply contain `test.ping`.
-The target will always default to the hostname where Rundeck is running.
-- The location of salt configuration (default: /etc/salt)

 ###Remote execution over salt-api

 *NOTE: This plugin leverages salt-api, which requires it's own additional setup.
 For more information on how to setup salt-api please refer to it's documentation which can be found here: http://salt-api.readthedocs.org/en/latest/*